quintanar401/asynQ/README.md

 * : async expression - the result is returned.
 * async : expression - the same as : async expression.

-where expression can be one of:
+where expression can be one of (args can be any expressions including assigns):
 * fn arg
 * fn[arg1;arg2;..]
 * @[fn;arg;handler]